 Students participate in the program through their local delegations.
 The YMCA of the Triangle hosts Delegations at area Ys.
 Delegations are also hosted at middle schools, churches, or other youth-affiliated programs.
-Delegations are required to hold weekly or bi-weekly meetings, and the highlight of the program is the state conference in February.
+Delegations typically meet weekly, and the highlight of the program is the state conference in February.
 We welcome any teen who has an interest in gaining a better understanding of how the United Nations operates.

 Student delegates research, debate and establish policies, treaties and resolutions.
 Their main focuses are international issues, including disputes between countries, peacekeeping efforts, border crisis, stabilizing financial markets and dealing with hunger, disease and poverty.

 - Understand the importance of diplomacy